 If you get a place in the exchange program, the selection committee will ultimately decide where you will study and whether the exchange will take place via the bilateral partnerships or via the ISEP network.
 At all partner universities you will receive full tuition waiver.

-In all of TU Dortmund University's exchange programs you will receive a full tuition fee waiver at the partner university.
+In all of TU Dortmund University's exchange programs you will receive a scholarship in the form of a full tuition fee waiver at the partner university.
 You only pay your visa, travel and accommodation expenses.

 The accommodation and meal costs for a semester at an ISEP university are about 5,500 EUR (including room and board), regardless of the destination.
 The accommodation and meal costs for a semester at a bilateral partner university may vary, since room and board costs can vary considerably even within one country (usually between 4,500 EUR and 9,000 EUR).

 The campus of TU Dortmund University is located close to interstate junction Dortmund West, where the Sauerlandlinie A 45 (Frankfurt-Dortmund) crosses the Ruhrschnellweg B 1 / A 40.
 The best interstate exit to take from A 45 is "Dortmund-Eichlinghofen" (closer to Campus Süd), and from B 1 / A 40 "Dortmund-Dorstfeld" (closer to Campus Nord).
 Signs for the university are located at both exits.
 Also, there is a new exit before you pass over the B 1-bridge leading into Dortmund.

 To get from Campus Nord to Campus Süd by car, there is the connection via Vogelpothsweg/Baroper Straße.
 We recommend you leave your car on one of the parking lots at Campus Nord and use the H-Bahn (suspended monorail system), which conveniently connects the two campuses.